SynapticSage/Neural_Realime-ClosedLoop-PhaseDisruption/README.md

 Below is an example of fast beta (20-30hz) phase disurption, with brain samples streaming at 1500hz.
 I can also acheive reliable theta wave  (6-12hz) disruption with this.
 ![Example of beta rhythm detection](https://github.com/SynapticSage/Realtime-neural-phaseDisruption/raw/master/beta_detection.png)

-Key capabilities of the suite:
+Key capabilities of this closed-loop code, old and new:

 ## Neural data acquisition